Union of sets, Properties of union

 Venn diagram of Union of Sets

-The universal set (U) is usually represented by a rectangle and its subsets are usually represented by circles (or any other closed curve).
+The universal set $(U)$ is usually represented by a rectangle and its subsets are usually represented by circles (or any other closed curve).

-In the above-given diagram, the blue-coloured region shows the union of sets A and B. This further represents that the union between these sets includes all the elements that are present in A or B or both sets.
+In the above-given diagram, the blue-coloured region shows the union of sets $A$ and $B$.
+This further represents that the union between these sets includes all the elements that are present in A or B or both sets.
 Although the union operation between two sets has been used here, the Venn diagram is often used to represent the union between multiple sets, provided that the sets are finite.

 For example, the set of natural numbers (N) is a subset of the set of whole numbers (W) which is a subset of integers (here integer(Z) is the universal set).

-Properties of union
+Properties of Union of Sets

 1. Commutative Property: This signifies that the union of sets is independent of interchangeable properties.